 VARCHAR(255) COLLATE utf8_bin column(the COLLATE configuration ensures case-sensitivity in lookups).

 - Changing the actions of an endpoint

 - Changes the structure of the response body

 Even with our versioning system available, we do as much as we can to avoid using it by trying to get the design of our APIs right the first time.
-Outgoing changes are funneled through a lightweight API review process where they’re written up in a brief supporting document and submitted to an API Guidelines Group.
-This gives each proposed change broader visibility throughout Shipwell, and improves the likelihood that we’ll catch errors and inconsistencies before they’re released.
+Outgoing changes funnel through a lightweight API review process where they’re written up in a brief supporting document and submitted to an API Guidelines Group.
+This gives each proposed change broader visibility throughout Shipwell and improves the likelihood that we’ll catch errors and inconsistencies before they’re released.

 We are currently optimizing for speed, quality, and the developer experience.
 Consequently, we may change underlying data models to improve performance and add capabilities.
-Maintaining compatibility is important, but even so, we expect to eventually start retiring our older API versions.
+Maintaining compatibility is essential, but even so, we expect to start retiring our older API versions eventually.
 Helping users move to newer versions of the API gives them access to new features, and simplifies the foundation that we use to build new features.

 We commit to our customers to have 2-year support and lifespan for a specific API version.
 We will work with you to help transition your code to the newest and lastest and greatest version.